Generalized Donaldson-Thomas Invariants via Kirwan Blowups: Introduction

 We define $\ti X$ and

-to be the Kirwan (intrinsic) partial desingularizations of $X$ and $\cM$, respectively.
-We comment that $\ti X$ only depends on the $G$-structure on $X$, not the embedding $X\sub P$, and the inclusion $\tilde X \sub X\times_P\ti P$ is strict when $X$ is singular along where the stabilizer is positive dimensional.
+to be the intrinsic stabilizer reductions of $X$ and $\cM$, respectively.
+We comment that $\ti X$ only depends on the $G$-structure on $X$, not the embedding $X\sub P$, and the inclusion $\tilde X \sub X\times_P\ti P$ is strict when $X$ is singular along the locus where the stabilizers are positive dimensional.
 Thus $\ti\cM$ is canonically defined.

-To construct the virtual cycle of $\ti\cM$, we use the theory of d-critical loci of Joyce, developed in \cite{JoyceDCrit}. $\mM$ being of DT type implies that $X$ is a $G$-invariant d-critical locus.
-Then for every $x \in X$ such that $G \cdot x$ is closed in $X$ and $H$ is the stabilizer of $x$ in $G$ (hence reductive), we have $G$-invariant affine Zariski open $x \in U \sub X, x \in V \sub P$ and locally closed affine subschemes $T \sub U,\ S \sub V$ granted by Luna's \'etale slice theorem such that we have a diagram
+To construct the virtual cycle of $\ti\cM$, we use the theory of d-critical loci of Joyce, developed in \cite{JoyceDCrit}.
+Since $\mM$ is the truncation of a $(-1)$-shifted symplectic derived Artin stack, by \cite{JoyceArt} it is a d-critical Artin stack, which implies that $X$ is a $G$-invariant d-critical locus.
+Then for every $x \in X$ such that $G \cdot x$ is closed in $X$ with $H$ denoting the stabilizer of $x$ in $G$ (hence reductive), we have $G$-invariant affine Zariski open $x \in U \sub X, x \in V \sub P$ and locally closed $H$-invariant affine subschemes $T \sub U,\ S \sub V$ granted by Luna's \'etale slice theorem such that there exists a diagram

 with \'{e}tale horizontal arrows and $T = ( df = 0 ) \subseteq S$ for $f \colon S \to \bA^1$ an $H$-invariant regular function on $S$.

 Thus we have the following $H$-equivariant 4-term complex